ZhuoyunZhong/ros_falcon_interface/README.md

 - Connect the Novint Falcon device with the computer

-- Run this driver by
+- Run this interface by

   ```
   rosrun ros_falcon_interface ros_falcon_interface